HR leader

 • Absenteeism trends: Look for patterns, such as increased sick days on Mondays or Fridays.

-• Unplanned Leave of Absence (LOA) volume: Track the duration and frequency of short-term disability claims related to mental health or stress.
+• Unplanned leave of absence (LOA) volume: Track the duration and frequency of short-term disability claims related to mental health or stress.

 • Turnover hotspots: Identify specific departments or managers with higher-than-average attrition rates.